sanctuarycomputer/studio/MANUAL/docs/master/03-shipping-projects/03-shipping-websites.md

 themselves.
 Doing it for them means they won't learn how their website works, and you'll have less time to build great work!

 Give them a deadline to have content populated by.
-I'd suggest by the ~80% point of the deadline.
+We'd suggest by the ~80% point of the deadline.
 You can expect they'll miss it, so work with your project manager to apply appropriate pressure to get this done on time.